grumpyman12601/bookshelf/README.md

 4. Move the icon to the corner of your screen, just enough that the window is 90% offscreen.
 This will work without float mode
 5. On LivePaper flip the "Stop live wallpaper when window focused" switch.
 You have to do this because bookshelf works by displaying a tab that's always on your desktop to keep the taskbar hidden.

-Tip: If you grab the last pixel of the tab, you can move it farther without the window latching onto the half icon.
+Tip: If you grab the last pixel of the tab, you can move it farther without the window latching automatically onto the half screen display.
 When you're done, it should look like this:

 ![bookshelf on ChromeOS](https://github.com/grumpyman12601/bookshelf/assets/101584530/b001ab54-f868-4738-8ced-e87a7a362919)